rossberg/camp/README.txt

   You can also use `&` if you like, but it's equivalent to just space.

-* Grouping: Use parenthesis to group search formulas:
+* Grouping: Use parentheses to group search formulas:

   +------------------------
   | ~(rush|optical) virus